-The Sand Creek Dump MRS is collocated with an Installation Restoration Program (IRP) Area of Concern (AOC) known as the Sand Creek Disposal Road, or RVAAP-34.
-The site is a former open dump area that operated from 1950 to 1960.
+The Sand Creek Dump MRS is a former open dump area that operated from 1950 to 1960.
+The site overlaps with an Installation Restoration program (IRP) Area of Concern known as the Sand Creek Disposal Road Landfill (RVAAP-34).
 In general, it is assumed that the construction- and debris-type materials were delivered and dumped over an embankment located immediately adjacent to Sand Creek.
 The dump site extended along the embankment for approximately 1,200 feet and varied in width from 20 to 40 feet from the top of the bank to the bottom.
 The bank slopes from east to west towards Sand Creek at 40 to 60 degrees from horizontal (CB&I, 2015b).